sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

 Option to place a pillow under your torso or between your hips and feet, for full support!

 You can stay here anywhere from 30 seconds to a few minutes.
-Again, if you have tight hips use caution as you inhale and lift up & out of the pose.
+Again, if you have tight hips, use caution as you inhale and lift up & out of the pose.

 ## Seated Shin Hug